Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Results

 \section{Results}

-In this section, we first describe the results for the hyperparameter experiments using the DSC++ loss, before comparing the DSC loss, CE loss and DSC++ loss on the five biomedical imaging datasets.
-Next, we compare the effects of softmax thresholding using the DSC and DSC++ loss on recall-precision bias.
-Finally, we compare the performance and calibration of various DSC-based loss functions with and without the DSC++ modification.
+In this section, we first describe the results for the hyperparameter experiments using the DSC++ loss, before comparing the DSC loss, CE loss, Focal loss and DSC++ loss on five 2D binary segmentation tasks, followed by on one 3D multi-class segmentation task.
+Next, we compare the performance and calibration of various DSC-based loss functions with and without the DSC++ modification.
+Finally, we compare the effects of softmax thresholding using the DSC and DSC++ loss on recall-precision bias.